st93642/pt-journal/CEH_IMPLEMENTATION_SUMMARY.md

 │       ├── 02-footprinting-reconnaissance/  (ready for content)
 │       ├── 03-scanning-networks/            (ready for content)
 │       ├── 04-enumeration/                  (ready for content)
-│       ├── 05-vulnerability-analysis/        (ready for content)
+│       ├── 05-vulnerability-analysis/        (ready for content)Module 20: Cryptography
 │       ├── 06-system-hacking/               (ready for content)
 │       ├── 07-malware-threats/              (ready for content)
 │       ├── 08-sniffing/                     (ready for content)